nthugdc/homepage/README.md

 ## For content uploaders

 Use the [Sanity Studio dashboard](https://nthugdc.sanity.studio) make posts.
+Contact the current administrator to get added to the Sanity project.

 ## For developers